Limit distributions of expanding translates of shrinking submanifolds and non-improvability of Dirichlet's approximation theorem: Introduction

 After Davenport and Schmidt~\cite{Davenport+Schmidt:Dirichlet}, given $0<\lambda\leq 1$, we say that $\mbz=(z_1,\ldots,z_n)\in\R^n$ is $\DTA{\lambda}$ if for each sufficiently large $N\in\N$, there exist integers $q_1,\ldots,q_n$ and $p$ such that

 In a dual manner, we say that $\mbz\in\R^n$ is $\DTB{\lambda}$ if for each sufficiently large $N\in\N$ there exist integers $q$ and $p_1,\ldots,p_n$ such that

 Dirichlet's simultaneous approximation theorem states that every $\mbz\in\R^n$ is $\DTA{1}$ and $\DTB{1}$.
 Davenport and Schmidt~\cite{Davenport+Schmidt:Dirichlet} proved that for any $\lambda<1$, almost every $\mbz\in\R^n$ is not $\DTA{\lambda}$ and not $\DTB{\lambda}$.
 In other words, Dirichlet's theorem cannot be improved for almost all $\mbz\in\R^n$.
-In~\cite{DS:curve} they showed that for almost every $z\in \R$, the vector $\mbz=(z,z^2)\in\R^2$ is not $\DTA{1/4}$, opening an investigation of whether almost all points on a sufficiently curved submanifold in $\R^n$ are not $\DTA{\lambda}$ for any $\lambda<1$.
+In~\cite{DS:curve}, they showed that for almost every $z\in \R$, the vector $\mbz=(z,z^2)\in\R^2$ is not $\DTA{1/4}$, opening an investigation of whether almost all points on a sufficiently curved submanifold in $\R^n$ are not $\DTA{\lambda}$ for any $\lambda<1$.
 The question was taken up in \cite{Baker:curves,Dodson:manifolds,Bugeaud:poly}, where several non-improvability results were obtained for small $\lambda>0$.
 Later Kleinbock and Weiss~\cite{Kleinbock+Weiss:Dirichlet} reformulated this question in terms of dynamics on homogeneous spaces using an observation due to Dani~\cite{Dani:divergent} relating simultaneous Diophantine approximation to asymptotic properties of individual orbits of diagonal subgroups.
-Using the non-divergence techniques from \cite{Klein+Mar:Annals98}, they~\cite{Kleinbock+Weiss:Dirichlet} proved that almost all points on the image of a $l$-nondegenerate differentiable map from an open set in $\R^d$ to $\R^n$ are not $\DTA{\lambda}$ for some very small $\lambda>0$, where $l$-nondegenerate means that at almost every point all partial derivatives of the map up to order $l$ span $\R^n$.
+Using the non-divergence techniques from \cite{Klein+Mar:Annals98}, they~\cite{Kleinbock+Weiss:Dirichlet} proved that for any `$l$-nondegenerate' differentiable map $\psi$ from an open set $\Omega\subset\R^d$ to $\R^n$, there exists $\lambda>0$ such that $\psi(s)$ is not $\DTA{\lambda}$ for Lebesgue almost every $s\in\Omega$.

+In~\cite{Shah:Dirichlet} by proving an equidistribution result for expanding translates of analytic curve segments on the space of unimodular lattices in $\R^{n+1}$, it was shown that if $\psi:(0,1)\to\R^n$ is analytic and its image is not contained in a proper affine subspace of $\R^n$, then $\psi(s)$ is not $\DTA{\lambda}$ and not $\DTB{\lambda}$ for almost all $s\in (0,1)$ and all $\lambda<1$.

+For the smooth curve case, Shi and Weiss~\cite{Shi-Weiss:2017} showed that almost any point on a $2$-nondegenerate $C^2$-curve in $\R^2$ is not $\DTA{\lambda}$ for any $\lambda<1$, by proving equidistribution of {\em averages\/} of $a(t)$-translates of the associated curve in $\SL(3,\R)/\SL(3,\Z)$.